No apps, no wires, no delays.

-In the office—ScreenBeam screen mirroring is taking off in office settings.
-The days of struggling with the right AV cable, HDMI or VGA adapter to connect laptops to the room display are gone.
+In the office — The days of struggling with the right AV cable, HDMI or VGA adapter to connect laptops to the room display are gone.
 Today presenters have gone mobile, carrying their presentations and visual aids on their mobile devices.
 Native wireless screen mirroring technology eliminates the hassles and delays due to lost or mismatched cords for a problem-free user experience.

-In the classroom—ScreenBeam screen mirroring is making a big difference in education.
-Teachers are no longer tethered to their desks where the cable is the only option to project to their screen.
+In the classroom — Teachers are no longer tethered to their desks where the cable is the only option to project to their screen.
 Schools have traded in their old AV equipment for sleeker, easier-to-use screen-mirroring technology.
 In classrooms where the students carry mobile devices, teachers can personalize learning for better student outcomes.

 Drive better collaboration by fully enabling Windows 10 experiences and optimizing use of in-room touch displays and Windows Ink and true extend screen.

 ScreenBeam 960 connects with iOS and macOS devices.
 ScreenBeam’s market leading wireless display receiver just got better.